jonnyweatherly/aajonusnet/md/Books/The Recipe for Living Without Disease.md

 Blender blades are made of cold metal that will cause butter to chill and stiffen.
 That often causes the ingredients to freeze-up and not blenderize.
-When blenderizi ng a recipe with butter that needs to be melted, it is best to cap the jar with blender washer/blades/base before immersing in mildly hot water.
+When blenderizing a recipe with butter that needs to be melted, it is best to cap the jar with blender washer/blades/base before immersing in mildly hot water.
 That way, the blades will heat along with the ingredients and